llpeterson/scaling/problem.md

 of networks of different types.
 That is, we have dealt with the problem of *heterogeneity*.
 The second critical problem in internetworking—arguably the fundamental problem for all networking—is *scale*.
-To understand the problem of scaling, it is worth considering the growth of the Internet, which has roughly doubled in size each year for 30 years.
+To understand the problem of scaling a network, it is worth considering the growth of the Internet, which has roughly doubled in size each year for 30 years.
 This sort of growth forces us to face a number of challenges.

 Chief among these is how do you build a routing system that can handle hundreds of thousands of networks and billions of end nodes?
 As we will